MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-policies.md

   Configures the default URL for the new tab page.

+The recommended version of this policy does not currently work and functions exactly like the mandatory version.

 This policy determines the page that's opened when new tabs are created (including when new windows are opened).
 It also affects the startup page if that's set to open to the new tab page.

 This policy doesn't determine which page opens on startup; that's controlled by the [RestoreOnStartup](#restoreonstartup) policy.
 It also doesn't affect the home page if that's set to open to the new tab page.